decentralized-identity/faq/docs/spec.md

 information exchanges.
-In the VC context, presenting information contained in a verifiable credential selectively, in a way that still allows the credential as a whole to be cryptographically proofed and verified, usually relies on some form of ZKP cryptography.
+In the VC context, presenting information contained in a verifiable credential selectively, in a way that still allows the credential as a whole to be cryptographically proofed and verified, usually relies on some form of [[ref:ZKP]] cryptography.
 There are different styles of ZKP and different styles of Selective Disclosure, so it helps to be precise about exactly which kind you are talking about, as they all have distinct properties and guarantees, scalability issues, etc.